west-code-development/West/Doc/manual.rst

      - Available options are:

        - "S" : Start from scratch.
        - "R" : Restart from an interrupted run.
-You should restart with the same number of cores, and images.
+You should restart with the same number of cores and images.
        - "E" : Calculation of the response is external, i.e. outsourced to a server.

 .. data:: n_pdep_eigen